NatanaelSignorini/teste-backend/README.md

 ├── tsconfig.json
 └── yarn.lock

 ```

 Project folder has some folders:

-* config - for configuration files database and Jwt
+- config - for configuration files database
-* modules - contains the auth, user and registered-times
+- modules - contains the auth, user and registered-times
-* utils - contains file to encode password
+- utils - contains file to encode password

 ### Technologies

 The following tools were used in building the project: